mrajagopal/nodejs-ssllabs-api/README.md

 ## Methods

 ### info()
-This is a wrapper for the API call: Info.
 Input parameters: None
-A call to this method makes an https request to the info URI.
+A call to this method makes an HTTPS request to the info URI.

+### analyzeHostNew()
+Input parameters: host: None
+A call to this method makes an HTTPS request to the analyze URI.
+Use this method to obtain fresh test results for a particular hosts.

 ### analyzeHost()
-This is a wrapper for the API call: analyze.
 Input parameters: None
-A call to this method returns an HTTPS request to the analyze URI.
+Note: This is information only.
+A call to this method makes an HTTPS request to the analyze URI.
+Use this method after calling analyzeHostNew() to periodically check when an assessment is finished.
+This is being done in the background and on successful completion or error an event is emitted to the caller.

 ### analyzeHostCached()
-This is a wrapper for the API call: analyze with flag for cached-response set to TRUE.
 Input parameters: None
-A call to this method returns the options object with the appropriate parameters for the analyze API call.
-This is then fed into an https.request() call.

-### analyzeHostNew()
-This is a wrapper for the API call: analyze with flag for startNew set to TRUE.
-Input parameters: host: None
-A call to this method returns the options object with the appropriate parameters for the analyze API call.
-This is then fed into an https.request() call.
+A call to this method makes an HTTPS request to the anaylze URI with the fromCache option "on".
+If the result requested is available it will be returned straight away.
+Otherwise a new assessment is started.

 ### getEndpointData(endpoint)
-A call to this method returns the options object with the appropriate parameters for the getEndpointData API call.
-This is then fed into an https.request() call.
+Input parameters: endpoint ip-address
+A call to this method makes an HTTPS request to the getEndpointData URI with endpoint ip-address.
+This returns a single endpoint object that contains the complete assessment information.
+This will emit a 'endpointData' event with associated response data of the endpoint.

 ### getStatusCodes()
-No input parameters required.
-A call to this method returns the options object with the appropriate parameters for the getStatusCodes API call.
-This is then fed into an https.request() call.

-### response()
-No input parameters required.
-This method is typically passed to https.request() method as a callback.
-This method outputs the response of any of the above API calls.
+Input parameters: None
+A call to this method makes an HTTPS request to the getStatusCodes URI.
+This will emit a 'statusCodesData' event and associated response data of status codes and corresponding English translations.

+Events emitted:
+*analyzeData
+*endpointData
+*statusCodesData
+*response